Programme approval groups

 - Academic colleagues proposing programme developments are invited to present at the PAG meeting (where this is feasible, otherwise proposals are presented by the relevant Director of Student Education).

-- Following PAG approval, the Faculty Quality Assurance Functional Lead, in collaboration with the QA Team and with central catalogue colleagues, is responsible for ensuring the catalogue entry is accurate.
+- Following PAG approval, the Faculty Quality Assurance FPM, in collaboration with the QA Team and with central catalogue colleagues, is responsible for ensuring the catalogue entry is accurate.

 - The approval of business will be agreed by the Pro Dean for Student Education once any conditions attached to it have been appropriately addressed.
 Approval of new programmes and major programme amendments are then reported to the Taught Student Education Board.

-Documents, including agendas and proposals are available on SharePoint.
+Documents, including PAG agendas and proposals are available on SharePoint (by Faculty).
 These can be accessed by any student or member of staff, but you will need to log on to the system with your University IT username and password.

 Terms of Reference